cdktf/cdktf-provider-kubernetes/docs/ingressClass.typescript.md

 - *Type:* {[ key: string ]: string}

-Map of string keys and values that can be used to organize and categorize (scope and select) the ingress_class.
+Map of string keys and values that can be used to organize and categorize (scope and select) the ingress_class_v1.

 May match selectors of replication controllers and services.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.23.0/docs/resources/ingress_class#labels IngressClass#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.24.0/docs/resources/ingress_class#labels IngressClass#labels}

 ---